xinninggong/Data-Technologies/README.md

 * Lab08 Using data visualisation on auckland aqi data
 * Lab09 Using web scraping on imdb movie data
 * Lab10 Using text mining on animal crossing data
-* Lab 11 Using data wrangling on auckland bus data
+* Lab11 Using data wrangling on auckland bus data

 ## Assignments
 Assignment 1